alexallmont/pydiffsol/docs/bench/robertson_ode.rst

 -------

 We benchmark the following solvers:
-- Diffsol BDF method
-- Diffsol ESDirk34 method
+- Diffsol's BDF, ESDIRK34 & TR-BDF2 methods
 - CasADi's CVODE solver
-- Diffrax's Kvaerno5 solver
+- Diffrax's Kvaerno5 & Tsit5 solvers

-In terms of methods, both the Diffsol BDF and CasADi CVODE are implicit BDF methods so are closest in comparison.
-Both the Diffsol ESDirk34 and Diffrax Kvaerno5 are implicit Runge-Kutta methods, with the latter being of higher order.
+- Julia's DifferentialEquations.jl FBDF, KenCarp3, & TRBDF2 methods

+The following solvers are similar so should be compared against each other:
+- Diffsol BDF, CasADi CVODE & DifferentialEquations.jl FBDF methods.
+- Diffsol's TR-BDF2 and DifferentialEquations.jl TRBDF2.
+- Diffsol's ESDIRK34, DifferentialEquations.jl KenCarp3 and Diffrax's Tsit5 methods are different methods, but are all SDIRK implicit Runge-Kutta methods of similar order.

 Benchmark Setup
 -----------------